akando42/next-map/public/content/posts/12-06/canada_the_icy_northern_frontier_with_no_wall.md

 - English Viking migrant via the Norther Atlantics sailboats
 - Spanish Roman migrant via the Caribbean Mississippi Northern advances
 - Tibetan East Asian migrant via Gasoline Pacifics Airlines and Container Ships.
+- South Asian migrant via Gasoline Pacifics Airlines with Large Spike after Wars in Middle East.
+- Canada is 70% White, 7.1% Indian, 5.6% Tibetan East Asian, 4.3% Black and 1.9% Arab

 ### Present and Past National Border

+- Majority of Canadian territorial was part of the French Empire
+- The British defeated French Empire in North America and acquire most of Canadian territorial
+- The United States Indepdence caused the British to lose all of its southern territorial but get to keep Canada
+- The British attempted to expand Canada by attacking and burning Washington DC and the White House but fail to reacquire United States.
+- After the British Empire collapse, Canada gained its indepedence with the modern day Map and become both American and British ally.
+- Canada claimed most of islands and northern coastline routes in the Arctics along its border but ignored by the US Navy.

 ### Major Outputs via Exports, Needs for Import
 - Canadian export oil and gas from the Alberta steppe region to United States and East Asia